 Kylee holds a Bachelor of Arts (in Modern Asian Studies) from Griffith University together with a Bachelor of Laws, Graduate Diploma in Legal Practice and a Master of Laws (all from QUT).

 Kylee spent the first 10 years of her legal career practising in Family Law, before handling Estate Administration work for some years.
 She has been with the firm for over 18 years.

 Kylee is now the head of the family law team and is finishing post-graduate study in wills and estates at the College of Law.
 She brings enormous technical knowledge to both areas of the law, which provides the best outcomes for clients.

-After initially starting with our firm as a work experience student in 2013, and impressing us immensely, Naomi was offered and accepted the position of Law Clerk in 2014.
-She assists particularly in the area of deceased estate administration, while undertaking useful legal research and providing much-valued general legal assistance to all our solicitors.
+Naomi started with our firm as a work experience student in 2013.
+Impressing us immensely, she was offered and accepted the position of Law Clerk in 2014.
+She quickly gained skills in the administration of deceased estates, property transactions, and advocating and negotiating in estate disputes.

 In 2017, Naomi received her Bachelor of Laws and Bachelor of Arts (Psychology and Media Studies) from the University of Queensland, and received her Graduate Diploma of Legal Practice from the College of Law.
 Her admission to the Supreme Court of Queensland in 2018 could not come soon enough, and she transitioned seamlessly to the role of solicitor at Mitchells.